athertahir/aws/Episode_3/03_Introduction to Amazon EC2.md

 1. On **Step 6: Configure Security Group**, configure:

     Keep the default selection, Create a **new** security group.

--   **Security group name:**
+    -   **Security group name:** `Web Server security group`
--   **Description:**
+    -   **Description:** `Security group for my web server`

     In this lab, you will not log into your instance using SSH.
 Removing SSH access will improve the security of the instance.

-1. Delete the existing SSH rule.
+2. Delete the existing SSH rule.

-2. Click Review and Launch
+3. Click Review and Launch

 ### Step 7: Review Instance Launch